 Introduction

-Diabetes is recognised as a major challenge for the NHS with an estimated 4 million people living with diabetes in England by 2025 (1).
-Diabetes can cause serious complications and early death, and even at present levels, accounts for 10% of the annual NHS budget (2).
-It is against this background that NHS England has launched The National Diabetes Prevention Programme which aims to identify those at risk early, and undertake trials of a variety of preventative interventions.
+The past year has seen the launch of the National Diabetes Prevention Programme which aims to identify those at risk of diabetes early, and to undertake trials of preventative interventions.

-In order to achieve these goals, an efficient screening programme which will identify people at risk of diabetes who should be targeted for preventative intervention is needed.
+An efficient screening programme which will identify people at risk of diabetes who should be targeted for preventative intervention is needed.
 There are unresolved issues around the identification of those at future risk of diabetes, but one option recommended by the National Institute for Health and Care Excellence (NICE) is to use glycated haemoglobin (HbA1c) (1).
 This approach is controversial, but it would avoid the issue of poor repeatability and inconvenience of the oral glucose tolerance test which has dogged the area for many years.
 There is a growing body of evidence around the use of HbA1c in diagnosis and screening for diabetes (2-5).
 The NICE guidance on diabetes risk identification and prevention and the Public Health England Report on diabetes prevention recommend the use of HbA1c value of 42-47 mmol/mol (6.0-6.5%) to denote those at increased risk of future diabetes (5, 6).
 A recent health technology appraisal concluded it may also be the most cost-effective blood test (7).

 Despite the convenience of using HbA1c as a screening tool, universal screening of the adult population by HbA1c will be too expensive and will exceed capacity within the NHS, and so an inexpensive pre-screening test is needed (7).
 Currently screening is via a number of risk stratification scores which make use of simple non-invasive clinical data (8-12).
 Nevertheless, despite pre-screening by these methods, a significant proportion (up to 50%) of the adult population would still need to further blood testing (9).
 Any further simple testing which could screen out larger numbers may represent a significant financial saving to the NHS.
 In this project, we explore the most efficient method of predicting an HbA1c ≥42 mmol/mol (6.0%) in order to minimize the numbers who need to proceed to further diabetes testing by HbA1c.